1 9 9 7 – 2 0 0 1 (UK)

 365 x 25 minute episodes

-First broadcast on Easter Monday 1997, this toddlers TV show featured four alien-like beings – Tinky Winky (big and purple), Dipsy (funky and green), Laa Laa (yellow, shy and giggly) and Po (the littlest Teletubby) – who lived in a surreal land, communicated in nonsensical burblings and watched TV on their tummy screens.
+First broadcast on Easter Monday (31 March) in 1997, this toddlers TV show featured four alien-like beings – Tinky Winky (big and purple), Dipsy (funky and green), Laa-Laa (yellow, shy and giggly) and Po (the littlest Teletubby) – who lived in a surreal land, communicated in nonsensical burblings and watched TV on their tummy screens.

-Episodes followed a reassuring pattern of events which could be predicted by young children.
+Episodes followed a reassuring pattern of events that could be predicted by young children.

 They would sing songs, dance, eat tubby custard and tubby toast and play with Noo-Noo the vacuum cleaner with great regularity (the hundreds of ‘episodes’ were in fact assemblies of a finite stock of sequences).